-DO NOT test the Grass-Pak® switch with the engine running.
+DO NOT test the Grass-Pak[®] switch with the engine running.
 Projectiles may be thrown out of the grass delivery spout, and COULD cause serious injury.

 The "full" signal horn is designed to operate (sound) when the grass catcher is almost full.
 The timing of the signal is adjustable by changing the position of the vane on the Grass-Pak[®] switch.
-If the signal is coming on too soon (catcher not completely full) or too late (grass clogging in catcher spout and delivery chute), contact your Walker Dealer.
+If the signal is coming on too soon (catcher not completely full) or too late (grass clogging in catcher spout and delivery chute), refer to ADJUSTMENTS for GHS Signal Horn Adjustment in Maintenance Instructions.